OragonEfreet/banjo/README.md

 The work aims at the following objectives:

 - **Little to no dependency**: The API must implement everything by itself and rely on the least amount of dependencies.
 Even the testing framework is local.
 - **Simple**:                  Easy to grasp for newcomers as long as they know C.
 - **Self-Documented**:         Documentation is fully available from header files, making code API sufficient to learn.
 - **Fast compile times**:      Banjo **must** compile fast.

-Current status of the projet is *early draft*.
-I'm currently thinking the API design as well as implementing basic containers.
+Current status of the projet is **early draft**, consisting in:
+- Designing the API
+- Providing most standard core features (base containers, memory function)
+- Developping an Entity-Component-System framework

 Features
 ========

+This section only shows the currently available features.

 Container types
 ---------------